joshukraine/dotfiles/README.md

 * [Tmux][tmux]
 * [Starship][starship]

-All of the above and more are included installed with my fork of [Laptop][joshuas-laptop].
+All of the above and more are installed with my fork of [Laptop][joshuas-laptop].

 ## 🌟 New Mac Bootstrap